Document Graph for Neural Machine Translation: Approach

 Graphs used in this paper are directed, which can be represented as $G=(V, E)$, where $V$ is a set of nodes and $E$ is a set of edges where an edge $e=(u,v)$ with $u,v\in V$ denotes an arrow connection from the node $u$ to the node $v$.

-Given a document $\mathbf{X}=[\cdots;x^m_1,\cdots,x^m_{I_m};\cdots]$ where $x^m_i$ is the $i$th ($1\le i\le I_m$) word in the $m$th ($1\le m\le M$) sentence, we construct a document graph by treating words in the document as graph nodes and relations between words as graph edges.
-We consider both intra-sentential and inter-sentential relations.
+Our graph contains both word-level and sentence-level nodes.
+Given a document $\mathbf{X}=[\cdots;x^m_1,\cdots,x^m_{I_m};\cdots]$ where $x^m_i$ is the $i$th ($1\le i\le I_m$) word in the $m$th ($1\le m\le M$) sentence, we construct a document graph with $\sum_{m=1}^{M}I_m$ word-level nodes and $M$ sentence-level nodes.
+Each word-level node $x_i^m$ in the $m$th sentence is directly connected to the sentence-level node $S_m$.
+Edges between word-level nodes are determined by intra-sentential and inter-sentential relations.
 Figure \ref{fig:exam} shows an example document graph.
 Note that not all edges are depicted for simplicity.

 \paragraph{Intra-sentential Relations} provide links between words in a sentence $X^m=x^m_1,\cdots,x^m_{I_m}$.
 These links are relatively local yet informative and help understand the structure and meaning of the sentence.
-In this paper, we consider two kinds of intra-sentential relations: \begin{compactitem} \item {\bf Adjacency} provides a local lexicalized context that can be obtained without resorting to external resources and has been proven beneficial to sentence modeling \cite{wu2018phrase,sperber2018self}.
+In this paper, we consider two kinds of intra-sentential relations: \begin{compactitem} \item {\bf Adjacency} provides a local lexicalized context that can be obtained without resorting to external resources and has been proven beneficial to sentence modeling \cite{yang2018modeling,xu2019leveraging}.
 For each word $x^m_i$, we add two edges $(x^m_i, x^m_{i+1}\}$ and $(x^m_i, x^m_{i-1}\}$.
 This means we add links from the current word to its adjacent words. \item {\bf Dependency} directly models syntactic and semantic relations between two words in a sentence.
 Dependency relations not only provide linguistic meanings but also allow connections between words with a longer distance.
 Previous practices have shown that dependency relations enhance representation learning of words \cite{marcheggiani2017encoding,strubell2018linguistically,lin2019deep}.
 Given a dependency tree of the sentence and a word $x^m_i$, we add a graph edge $(x^m_i, x^m_j)$ if $x^m_i$ is a headword of $x^m_j$. \end{compactitem}

 \paragraph{Inter-sentential Relations} allow links from one sentence $X^m=x^m_1,\cdots,x^m_{I_m}$ to another following sentence $X^n=x^n_1,\cdots,x^n_{I_n}$.
 These relations provide discourse information, which is important for capturing document phenomena in document-level NMT \cite{tiedemann-scherrer-2017-neural,voita-etal-2018-context}.
 Accordingly, we consider two kinds of relations in our document graph: \begin{compactitem} \item {\bf Lexical consistency} considers repeated and similar words across sentences in the document, which reflects the cohesion of lexical choices.
 In this paper, we add edges $\{(x^m_i,x^n_j)\}$ if $x^m_i=x^n_j$ or $\mathrm{Lemma}(x^m_i)=\mathrm{Lemma}(x^n_j)$.
 Namely, the exact same words and words with the same lemma in the two sentences are connected in the graph. \item {\bf Coreference} is a common phenomenon in documents and exists when referring back to someone or something previously mentioned.
 It helps understand the logic and structure of the document and resolve the ambiguities.
 In this paper we add a graph edge $(x^m_i, x^n_j)$ if $x^m_i$ is a referent of $x^n_j$ given by coreference resolution. \end{compactitem} Inter-sentential relations also exist between words in the same sentence, where $m=n$.